DSM-5 Criteria for Autism Spectrum Disorder

 Rett’s syndrome

-Rett syndrome is characterised by normal development prior to 18 months of age, followed by symptoms characteristic of autism and motor disturbances.
+Rett syndrome is characterised by normal development before 18 months of age, followed by symptoms characteristic of autism and motor disturbances.
 It only affects girls.
-Diagnosis is clinical, but definitive diagnosis is made if the MECP2 gene is mutated.
+Diagnosis is clinical, but a definitive diagnosis is made if the MECP2 gene is mutated.

 - Differentials